erick-adl/marvel_app_flutter/README.md

 3. Open the project in your favorite IDE, in this case I'm using [VSCode](https://code.visualstudio.com/), install Dart plugin, then cmd + shift + p, type Pub: Get Packages.
 4. cmd + shift + p, type Flutter: Run Flutter Doctor, this command will help you to check if your flutter application can run on both android and ios platform.
-5. Navigate to marvel_app/lib/marvel_key.dart and change the key "<YOUR_MARVEL_API_KEY>" to your own api key.
+5. Navigate to marvel_app/lib/marvel_key.dart and change the publicKey and privateKey to your own api key.
 To get your api key please register first in here [MARVEL API Docs](https://developer.marvel.com/docs#!/public/getCreatorCollection_get_0)
 6. Run:
     ```
     flutter packages pub run flutter_launcher_icons:main